-- to prepare women and men for the ordained ministry within the church; - to provide opportunities to better equip lay people for the exercise of their baptismal ministry; - to encourage and facilitate the integration of knowledge, skills, and experience with personal faith in order to foster a growing spirituality.
+- to prepare people for the ordained ministry within the church; - to provide opportunities to better equip lay people for the exercise of their baptismal ministry; - to encourage and facilitate the integration of knowledge, skills, and experience with personal faith in order to foster a growing spirituality.

-Thus, through its programs and community life, Queen's College seeks to enable Christian men and women to grow in grace and in knowledge of our Lord and Saviour Jesus Christ.
+Thus, through its programs and community life, Queen's College seeks to enable Christians to grow in grace and in knowledge of our Lord and Saviour Jesus Christ.